LordAshes/Talespire-AssetDataPlugin/README.md

 ```
 RCTRL+D = Toggle on screen diagnostics
 RCTRL+F = Display screen diagnostics for specified asset (selected by name dialog entry)
+RCTRL+G = Dump selected mini asset data information to the log
-RCTRL+G = Dump entire asset data information for the current board to the log
+RALT+G = Dump entire asset data for the board to the log
+RSHIFT+G = Simulate Data
 ```

 Toggling the on screen diagnostics will cause all of the asset data messages for the currently selected assed to be